 In the last post, I showed how to replace disks in Azure Virtual Machines using the PowerShell script.
 You only need a disk image and you can quickly perform the replacement.
-Today’s post will complement the previous one and will show you how to make a disk image and move it to any location (region).
+Today’s post will complement the previous one and will show you how to create a disk image and move it to any location (region).
 We will take a snapshot of the VM (virtual machine) disk and move it to another region.

 Copying the snapshot

-We can also use Cloud Shell:
+You can also use Cloud Shell:

 Enter the name of the snapshot you want to move and its resource group.